macabeus/macro-compiler/README.md

   </a>
 </p>

->Best way to create macro.
+>The best way to create macros.

-MacroCompiler is a compiler from the awesome [EventMacro](http://openkore.com/index.php/EventMacro) to [OpenKore](https://github.com/OpenKore/openkore/) plugin (that is, Perl).
+MacroCompiler compiles from the awesome [EventMacro](http://openkore.com/index.php/EventMacro) to [OpenKore](https://github.com/OpenKore/openkore/) plugin (that is, Perl).

-This project aim to offer a faster, more secure and more flexible alternative to run macros on OpenKore.
+This project aims to offer a faster, more secure and more flexible alternative to run macros on OpenKore.

-**Faster** because the OpenKore doesn't need interprete a Macro code to then run Perl code.
-Now it run Perl code directly.
+**Faster** because the OpenKore doesn't need to interpret a Macro code to then run Perl code.
+Now it runs Perl code directly.
-**More secure** because the compiler show errors, then you can fix it before run the bot.
+**More secure** because the compiler shows errors, then you can fix them before running the bot.
-**More flexible** because is more easy add new feature in a compiler than a regex-based interpreter.
+**More flexible** because it's easier to add new features in a compiler than a regex-based interpreter.

 >Hey!
-Warning: This project is under in construction, then it's incomplete and only have a tiny subset of EventMacro commands.
+Warning: This project is under construction, then it's incomplete and it only has a tiny subset of EventMacro commands.

 # Example